ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 | err_3.9.2 | Transfer Complete errors | badly formed message | mismatch sessionId | 404 |
 | err_3.9.3 | Transfer Complete errors | badly formed message | mismatch hashPrevMessage | 404 |
 | err_3.9.4 | Transfer Complete errors | badly formed message | mismatch hashTransferCommence | 404 |

+## Effectiveness of Session Aborts

+{: #satp-abort-effectiveness-section}

+The effectiveness of a session-abort message on the state of the asset depends on where the abort message occurs in the SATP protocol flow in Figure 2.

+Note that a session-abort message maybe lost and never be received by the peer gateway.
+Gateways can crash prior to receiving an abort message.

+If gateway G2 transmits a session-abort message after gateway G1 performs a lock (msgtype:lock-assert-msg) on the asset in network NW1, the gateway G1 can always unlock the asset and restore its state.

+If either gateway G1 or gateway G2 transmits a session-abort message after gateway G1 sends a lock-assert message (msgtype:lock-assert-msg) but before G2 sends the commit ready message (msgtype:commit-ready-msg), the gateway G1 can always unlock the asset and restore its state in network NW1.

+Similarly, if either gateway G1 or gateway G2 transmits a session-abort message immediately after gateway G1 sends a commit-prepare message (msgtype:commit-prepare-msg) but before G2 sends the commit ready message (msgtype:commit-ready-msg), the gateway G2 can always reverse the changes made by G2 to NW2 (i.e. reverse the assignment-to-self of the minted asset).

+However, an abort message (occurring in either direction) after gateway G1 transmits the commit final message (msgtype:commit-final-msg) will not be effective.
+This is because G1 has already burned the asset in NW1 and G2 has already minted the asset in NW2 and has legally agreed to assign the asset to the appropriate beneficiary in NW2.

+In general, the termination of sessions or aborts occurring before the sender gateway G1 disables (burns) the asset in NW1 (in flow 3.4 in Figure 2) will incur a minimal cost in terms of computing resources or fees on the part of both gateways G1 and G2.

+# Security Consideration

+{: #satp-Security-Consideration-section}

+Gateways may be of interest to attackers because they enable the transferal of digital assets across networks and therefore are an important function in the digital economy.

+- Disruptions in transfers and denial of service: Disruptions to a transfer session may cause not only resource waste (e.g. CPU usage), but in some cases may result in financial loss on the part of the gateway operator (e.g. fees charged by network).
+Denial-of-service attacks by third parties to a run of the protocol may result in the termination of the current run (e.g. time-outs at the SATP layer), and for new attempts to be conducted.

+- Dishonest gateways: The SATP protocol requires gateways to sign messages related to the transfer layer, not only to provide message source authentication and integrity but also to maintain honesty on the part of the gateways.
+Gateway-operators may take-on legal and financial liabilities in certain jurisdictions by digitally signing messages.
+Dishonest gateways may intentionally delay the delivery of certain messages or intentionally fail (abort) the protocol run at certain crucial points [ARCH].
+Two such crucial points in the message flows are the following: (i) the commit-final-msg, where the sender G1 asserts it has extinguished (burned) the asset in the origin network, and (ii) the ack-prepare-msg where the receiver gateway G2 asserts it is ready to proceed with the final commitment.
+If gateway G1 intentionally drops the commit-final-msg (commit-final) such that gateway G2 times-out, then G2 may suffer financial loss due to roll-back costs in network NW2.
+Similarly, if G2 intentionally drops the ack-prepare-msg to signal that it is ready to proceed with the commitment (commit-ready), then gateway G1 may time-out and terminate the protocol run, causing resource waste at G1.
+Operators of gateways should utlize relevant tools to detect possible dishonest behavior of certain gateways, and select to have their gateways peer with other reliable gateways.

+- Protection of gateway keys: It is crucial to protect the cryptographic keys utilized by gateways.
+This includes keys for secure session establishment (TLS1.3) and keys utilized for signing SATP messages.
+Loss of gateway keys may incur financial loss on the part of the gateway-operator.
+Implementation of gateways should consider utilizing tamper-resistant hardware to store and manage the relevant keys for gateways operational functions.

+- Gateway identification: Mechanisms must be utilized to provide unique identifiers to gateway implementations to ensure global uniqueness and reachability.
+Existing identification mechanisms such a X509 certificates [RFC5280] and Verifiable Credentials [W3CVC] may be applied for gateway identification.

+- Identification of networks: There needs to be mechanism for gateways to declare or disclose the asset networks it current serves.
+Combined with strong gateway identification, this allows remote gateways to quickly locate suitable gateways to peer with for the purposes of asset transfers.

+# IANA Consideration

+{: #satp-iana-Consideration}

+The following request is being made to IANA.

 ## URN Registration